wix-incubator/wixmedia-python/images.md

 -------------------
 Image Manipulation
 ===========================
-Wix Media Services provides web developers a versatile infrastructure for image manipulations easily accessable through its RESTful Image API.
+Wix Media Services provides web developers a versatile infrastructure for image manipulations easily accessable through the Images RESTful API.

-For more details about Wix Media Services images RESTful API, you are welcome to browse our documentation [here](https://github.com/wix/wixmedia-python/blob/master/images
+For more details about Wix Media Services Images RESTful API, you are welcome to browse our documentation [here](https://github.com/wix/wixmedia-python/blob/master/images
 _restfull_api.md).

 ## Usage ##

 ### Uploading files ###

 It’s easy to upload images using the Wixmedia Python Library.
 For example:

 ```python
 from wixmedia import wixmedia_service